scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 the changes you plan on making.
 Use a prefix that describes the nature of your change.
 There are essentially two kinds of changes: bug fixes and new features.

-* For bug fixes, use `issue/NNNN` or `ticket/NNNN` for bug NNNN from the [Scala bug tracker](https://github.com/scala/bug).
+* For bug fixes, use `issue/NNNN` or `ticket/NNNN` for bug `NNNN` from the [Scala bug tracker](https://github.com/scala/bug).
-* For new feature use `topic/XXX` for feature XXX.
+* For new feature use `topic/XXX` for feature `XXX`.
 Use feature names that make sense in the context of the whole Scala project and not just to you personally.
 For example, if you work on diagrams in Scaladoc, use `topic/scaladoc-diagrams` instead of just `topic/diagrams` would be a good branch name.

-Since in our example, we're going to fix an existing bug [6725](https://github.com/scala/bug/issues/6725), we'll create a branch named `ticket/6725`.
+Since in our example, we're going to fix an existing bug [scala/bug#6725](https://github.com/scala/bug/issues/6725), we'll create a branch named `ticket/6725`.

     16:39 ~/Projects/scala (master)$ git checkout -b ticket/6725
     Switched to a new branch 'ticket/6725'